Brewhouse

+Regional varieties

 In Sweden it was not unusual to simply brew in the kitchen in the main house.
 Finnish customs may have been similar.

 In Denmark brewing generally took place in a room known as "bryggers", serving as the "rough kitchen".
 The main part of the farm was generally a U-shaped complex of buildings enclosing the farm yard, with the "bryggers" as a room in this complex.
 The same arrangement could be seen in southern Sweden.

-In Norway most farms had a separate building known as "eldhus" (literally: "fire-house") which also served as the "rough kitchen".
+In Norway most farms had a separate building known as eldhus (literally: "fire-house") which also served as the "rough kitchen".
 In many cases this was the old main house of the farm, an earlier type of building with no chimney known as "årestue", converted to an eldhus after a new, more modern main house with chimney was built.

 In Scandinavia and Eastern Europe there are several remaining farm brewhouses, though few are now in use.